Marynat/super-ws-client/README.md

 ### About me
 My name is Mariusz.
 It's my first time using razor pages in Asp.Net Core.
-I see a lot of thins that I could improve, for example the whole showcase of data is rushed, and also i should improve test coverage.
+I see a lot of things that I could improve, for example the whole showcase of data is rushed, and also i should improve test coverage.

 ## Build and run.
 After getting the package first thig is to create file application.json in .client and application.Development.json in .api.